eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 #### serialization issues

 First, caching is serialization-hard, i.e. at least as hard as the serialization problem.
-For sbt, a build tool that has existed in the current shape for 10+ years, this is going to be one of the biggest hurdles to cross.
+For sbt, a build tool that has existed in the current shape for 10+ years, this is going to be the biggest hurdle to cross.
 For instance, there's a datatype called `Attributed[A1]` that holds data `A1` with an arbitrary metadata key-value.
 Basic things like classpath are expressed using `Seq[Attributed[File]]`, which is used to associate a Zinc `Analysis` with classpath entries.

 As long as we were executing tasks like `compile` in-memory, `Attributed[A1]`, which is effectively a `Map[String, Any]` worked ok.
 But in light of caching, we'd need `HashWriter` for inputs, and `JsonFormat` for cached values, which is not possible for `Any`.
 In this case, I've worked around this issue by creating `StringAttributeMap`.

 #### file serialization issues

 Caching is file-serialization-hard, i.e. at least as hard as serializing a file. `java.io.File` (or `Path`) is such a special beast that requires its own consideration, not because of technicality, but mostly because of our own assumptions of what it means.
-When we say "file" it could actually mean:
+When we say a "file" it could actually mean:

 1. relative path from a well-known location
 2. a unique proof of a file, or a content hash
 3. materialized actual file

 When we use `java.io.File`, it's somewhat ambiguous what is meant by it from the above three.
-Technically speaking `File` just means the file path, so when we cache it we can deserialize just the filename `target/a/b.jar`.
-This will fail the downstream tasks if they assume that `target/a/b.jar` would exist in the file system.
+Technically speaking a `File` just means the file path, so we can deserialize just the filename such as `target/a/b.jar`.
+This will fail the downstream tasks if they assumed that `target/a/b.jar` would exist in the file system.

 To disambiguate, `xsbti.VirtualFileRef` is used for just relative paths only; and `xsbti.VirtualFile` is used for materialized virtual files with contents.
-When we think of a list of files in terms of caching, neither is great.
-Having just the filename alone doesn't guarantee that the file will be the same, and carrying the entire content of the files is too inefficient in a JSON etc.
+However, for the purpose of caching a list of files, neither is great.
+Having just the filename alone doesn't guarantee that the file will be the same, and carrying the entire content of the files is too inefficient in a JSON etc. Given that the JARs can be repeated, it doesn't make sense to embed the contents each time we need a reference.

-This is where the mysterious second option, a unique proof of file comes in handy.
+This is where the mysterious second option, a _unique proof_ of file comes in handy.
 One of key innovations of Bazel cache is the idea of content-addressable storage (CAS).
 You can think of a directory full of files whose filename is named using the content hash of the file.
 Now, by knowing the content hash, we can always materialize it into an actual file, but for the purpose of data we can address it using the content hash.
 Actually, we'd also need the name of the file as well, so in sbt 2.x I've added `HashedVirtualFileRef` to represent this:

 ```java
 public interface HashedVirtualFileRef extends VirtualFileRef {